Catch Wrestling Association

-The Catch Wrestling Association (CWA) was a professional wrestling organization based in Austria and Germany that was founded in 1973.
-It was run by Otto Wanz.
 The CWA featured a traditional brand of mat wrestling mixed with various “Strong Man” competitions.
+During the late 1970s the then IBV overtook the old Verband der Berufsringer to become the dominant promotion in the German/Austrian wrestling territory, maintaining a high profile even after the invasion of the WWF circa 1990.
+After its closure it was replaced in 2000 by the European Wrestling Promotion (EWP), which was renamed the Catch Wrestling Promotion (CWP) in 2023.

-The company was engaged in talent-share agreements with other wrestling promotions, including New Japan Pro-Wrestling and the American Wrestling Association.
+The company was engaged in talent-share agreements with other wrestling promotions, including New Japan Pro-Wrestling (NJPW) and the American Wrestling Association (AWA).
 These agreements expanded the opportunities given to many European wrestlers.
 CWA's biggest card was the Euro Catch Festival, which was held twice a year (it was held in Graz, Austria in the summer, while in the winter, it was held in Bremen, Germany).

 Matches were fought using European rules, including dividing matches into three-minute rounds and having the possibility of a victory by knockout.
-The CWA World Heavyweight Championship was recognized as the legitimate European World Championship as counterpart to the AWA, NWA and WWF titles in North America, the Universal Wrestling Association title in Mexico and NJPW's IWGP Heavyweight Championship in Japan.
+One distinct feature of the CWA, later bequeathed to EWP, was the playing of pop music records during the breaks between rounds.
+Rings were noticeably larger than in other European territories and often were covered in advertising/sponsorship messages.
+The CWA World Heavyweight Championship was recognized as the legitimate European World Championship as counterpart to the AWA, NWA and WWF titles in North America, the Universal Wrestling Association title in Mexico, NJPW's IWGP Heavyweight Championship in Japan and the Mountevans "WWA" World Heavyweight title in the UK.
+A championship claimed to be the CWA version was contested between Kendo Nagasaki and Giant Haystacks at Fairfield Halls Croydon in 1991 before BBC cameras for the documentary "Masters of the Canvas" screened the following year. (although at the time the actual holder was Rambo).

+Until the move from France's TF1 to Eurosport of New Catch programme, mostly featuring the French EWF but also including CWA footage, the promotion did not have its own TV show but nonetheless from 1980 taped many of its matches for the home video market using highly professional multi camera arrangements.
+Inspired by this, rival VDB also released home videos in rougher setups using single handheld cameras.
+Some of the CWA matches were aired in Wales, United Kingdom, on Orig Williams Welsh language wrestling show Reslo on S4C.
+Many have since been uploaded to YouTube.
+CWA bouts were also included on Catch Up, a German TV programme on RTL Television 1989-1991 focused mainly on American wrestling news, primarily WCW.